Jana Bennett: A+E Networks

 In June 2012, Bennett was appointed President of The Biography Channel (bio) and Lifetime Movie Network (LMN) at A+E Networks in New York.
 She served in this role until 2017.

-Personal life
+Personal life and death

 Bennett was a member of the International Academy of Television Arts and Sciences' Executive Committee and of the Advisory Board of the Oxford University Museum of Natural History.
 She was a trustee of Comic Relief, on the board of OurBrainBank UK, and fellow of the Royal Television Society.
 She was on the board of Women in Film and Television and in 2011 and 2012 she was included in the WFTV power list.

 In 1995, Bennett married Richard Clemmow, an editor and fellow media executive.
 The couple had two children.

 In May 2019, Bennett was diagnosed with glioblastoma, a kind of brain tumour.
-She died at her home in Oxfordshire on 11 January 2022, at the age of 66.
+She died at her home in Chinnor, Oxfordshire, on 11 January 2022, at the age of 66.